 As you head upstairs to the monks’ dormitories, you’ll find one of the Renaissance’s most famous paintings, Fra Angelico’s The Annunciation.

 You can also visit the actual monks cells.
 There are 43 cells with low ceilings arranged along three corridors.
 Each room has a customized devotional fresco.

-I hope you've enjoyed my guide to the best churches to visit in Florence You may enjoy these other Florence travel guides and resources:
+I hope you’ve enjoyed my guide to the best and most beautiful churches in Florence You may enjoy these other Florence travel guides and resources: